decent-chat/decent/docs/api.md

 <a name='get-mentions'></a>
 ### List [mentions](#mentions) of a user [GET /api/users/:id/mentions]
++ does not require session, however:
+  * only returns messages where you have the SEE and READ_MESSAGES [permissions](#channel-permissions) for the message's channel
 + **in-url** id (ID) - The user ID to fetch the mentions of
 + `limit` (int <= 50; default `50`) - The maximum number of mentions to fetch.
 + `skip` (int; default `0`) - Skips the first n mentions before returning